PF

 Instructions

 1. 1Peel and discard the outer layer of the lemongrass stalks, slice off and discard the ends, then roughly chop the remaining stalks into 1/2-inch pieces.
-Combine the lemongrass, coconut milk, sliced ginger, lime juice and brown sugar in a medium saucepan.
-Heat over medium heat until the sauce almost reaches a simmer.
-Reduce heat to low, cover, and continue cooking the sauce (avoid letting it reach a full simmer) for at least 15 minutes, or until the noodle stir-fry is ready.
-Use a fine-mesh strainer to remove and discard the ginger and lemongrass solids from the sauce just before serving.
-Stir in the lime juice and fish sauce until combined, and season with salt and pepper as needed.
+Combine the lemongrass, coconut milk, ginger, brown sugar, and lime juice in a medium saucepan.
+Heat over medium heat until the mixture almost reaches a simmer—about 3–5 minutes.
+Reduce heat to low, cover, and continue cooking for 15–18 minutes, stirring occasionally, until fragrant and infused.
+Do not allow a full boil.

-2. 2Meanwhile, as the sauce is cooking, cook the noodles just barely al dente according to package instructions.
-Drain the noodles in a strainer and rinse with cold water until the noodles are room temperature.
-Toss the noodles briefly with a drizzle of oil (I like to use toasted sesame oil, but olive oil will work) to keep them from sticking, and set aside until ready to use.
+2. 2While the sauce infuses, cook the rice noodles according to package instructions until just barely al dente—typically 4–6 minutes.
+Drain in a strainer and rinse with cold water until room temperature.
+Toss with a light drizzle of olive oil to prevent sticking and set aside.

-3. 3Season the shrimp on both sides with a generous sprinkle of salt and freshly-cracked black pepper, and set aside until ready to use.
+3. 3Season the shrimp on both sides with salt and pepper, then set aside.

-5. 5Push the veggies to one side of the pan and add the remaining 1 tablespoon oil to the empty space.
-Add the shrimp to the oil and sauté for 2 to 3 minutes, flipping occasionally, until cooked through (they should be pink and opaque).
+5. 5Push the vegetables to one side of the pan and add the remaining 1 tablespoon of olive oil to the empty space.
+Add the shrimp and sauté for 2–3 minutes over medium-high heat, flipping occasionally, until pink and opaque with an internal temperature of 165°F.

 Nutrition — Per Serving